ustclbh/LaneSegNet/README.md

 Thank you for your attention!
-The code will be released no later than February 24th, 2025.
+The code will be released no later than 2/24/2025.